 Learn how Earth did it

-Ecobrick applications follow the Earthen principle of crafting indefinite cycles that ever enriching, both socially and ecologically.
+Ecobrick applications follow the Earthen principle of crafting enriching cycles-- both socially and ecologically.